 - Not Your Usual Guacamole - The addition of chipotle peppers in adobo sauce gives this guacamole recipe an authentic, smoky and slightly spicy flavor that's irresistible.

 - More than a Dip - This guacamole is great as a dip, as a topping for burgers or sandwiches, or as a side dish for your favorite Mexican meal.

 - Fresh Garlic

 Chipotles in Adobo sauce are dried, smoked jalapeño peppers that have been rehydrated and then canned in a tangy, slightly sweet tomato sauce.
 This adds a smokey, spicy taste that boosts your guacamole!

 How to Make Chipotle Guacamole

-- Mash the avocado with a fork until smooth.
-Add the sour cream to assist the mashing
+- Mash - using fork, mash until smooth, adding sour cream to assist the mashing

-- Mix - stir in the diced Chipotle peppers, minced garlic, salt, lime juice, and cilantro
+- Mix - stir in the diced Chipotle peppers, minced garlic, salt, lime juice, and chopped cilantro.

 - Taste - add more Chipotle Peppers or seasoning and enjoy!

-You can make guacamole your own by adding your favorite ingredients.
-Experiment with your favorite herbs, spices and vegetables.
-Here are common additions to guacamole.
+To make your Chipotle guacamole even more flavorful, experiment by adding your favorite herbs, spices and vegetables.
+Here are tasty ideas to elevate your guacamole.